mallocator/Elasticsearch-Exporter/README.md

 * Fixed eexport script not running anything

 ### 1.3.0
-* Support for ElasticSearch 1.0 (with autodetection of servers)
+* Support for ElasticSearch 1.0 (with auto-detection of servers)
 * Deprecated the sourceCompression flag (it's useless since we're auto-detecting compression)
 * ElasticSearch driver now supports basic authentication
 * Mappings/Settings can now be overridden by using a file.